History of the Italian Republic: Birth of the Republic (1946–1948)

+The symbolic photo of the birth of the Republic

+The photo, which later became a "symbol" of the celebrations for the outcome of the referendum, portrays the face of a young woman emerging from a copy of Il Corriere della Sera of 6 June 1946 with the title «È nata la Repubblica Italiana» ("The Italian Republic is born").

+The symbolic photo of the birth of the Republic was taken by Federico Patellani for the weekly Tempo (n.
+22, 15-22 June 1946) as part of a photo shoot celebrating the Republic and the new role of women; it was also featured on the front page of the Il Corriere della Sera itself and was later reused in many campaigns and posters.

+Only in 2016 was the woman identified as Anna Iberti (1922–1997).

 First Republic (1948–1994)

 1950s and 1960s: post-war economic boom

 Under the Treaty of Peace with Italy, 1947, Istria, Kvarner, most of the Julian March as well as the Dalmatian city of Zara was annexed by Yugoslavia causing the Istrian-Dalmatian exodus, which led to the emigration of between 230,000 and 350,000 of local ethnic Italians (Istrian Italians and Dalmatian Italians), the others being ethnic Slovenians, ethnic Croatians, and ethnic Istro-Romanians, choosing to maintain Italian citizenship.
 Later, the Free Territory of Trieste was divided between the two states.
 Italy also lost all of its colonial possessions, formally ending the Italian Empire.
 In 1950, Italian Somaliland was made a United Nations Trust Territory under Italian administration until 1 July 1960.
 The Italian border that applies today has existed since 1975, when Trieste was formally re-annexed to Italy.